FAQs for Prospective Parents

 The Academy for G.O.D. is a member of the Middle Tennessee Athletic Conference (MTAC).
 The Middle Tennessee Athletic Conference is an association of small schools existing to assist member schools by providing leadership and coordination for the administration of interscholastic athletics, which will enhance the educational experiences of student athletes.
 The Middle Tennessee Athletic Conference will promote participation and sportsmanship in developing good citizens through interscholastic athletics, which provide equitable opportunities, positive recognition and learning experiences to student athletes while achieving their educational goals.
 Through our membership with MTAC, we offer sports opportunities for our 5th-12th grade students.
 For the 2017-2018 school year we are offering girls volleyball and coed soccer.

-How often do student receive recess while at school?
+How often do students receive recess while at school?

 Our philosophy for recess and playground activities at the Academy is to help reinforce the fundamentals of staying safe, teamwork, unity, inclusion and having fun!
 We don’t merely want to play sports or games in a way that always favors the stronger athlete.
 Instead, we want all students to feel a sense of security in themselves to participate in all activities, despite how new the activity may be for them.